-Joe Biden finally became the President-elect after a nail-biting week of limbo, but ongoing races in Georgia will determine how effective he can actually be in office.
+Joe Biden is still the President-elect despite an onslaught of unsuccessful legal challenges, but ongoing races in Georgia will determine how effective he can actually be in office.
 The state’s two January 5 runoff elections will likely decide which party controls the Senate — a vote that’s currently deadlocked and will have a major influence on policy over the next four years.

 For Democrats, the only path to victory involves Georgians voting blue for both candidates.
 The races are between the incumbent David Perdue, a Republican, and his Democratic challenger, Jon Ossoff, while in the second, Senator Kelly Loeffler, also a Republican, is up against Democrat Raphael Warnock.
-Over the next few months, all four contenders will be running aggressive campaigns that outline the high stakes of this election.
-All will be eager to capture the vote in a historically red state that is supporting a Democratic president for the first time in 28 years (assuming the results survive a recount).
+Over the past few months, the four contenders have run aggressive campaigns funded by large donations that emphasize the high stakes of this election (Wall Street billionaires have given millions to support Republicans and more than $400 million has been poured into ads.)
+All are be eager to capture the vote in a historically red state that is supporting a Democratic president for the first time in 28 years (despite President Trump’s recent deranged attempt to overturn those results).
 Here’s everything you need to know about the races happening in Georgia:

 A runoff election happens when no candidate gets 50 percent of the vote —the criteria for winning under Georgia law.
 In this scenario, the top two contenders must face off again.
-(Georgians must register to vote by December 7, and there will be three weeks of early voting.)
 It’s a policy rooted in racism and was created in the 1960s as a way to protect white political power, according to the New York Times.
-It would be a significant victory if Democrats won in January, since that has only happened once in Georgia’s seven runoffs since the 1990s.
+It would be a significant victory for Democrats, since the party has only won once in Georgia’s seven runoffs since the 1990s.

 In the first election, which involved three candidates, Perdue was slightly in the lead with 49.7 percent of the vote (compared to Ossoff’s 47.9 percent).
 The second had 20 candidates: Warnock led by 32.9 percent compared to Loeffler’s 25.9 percent.